5 DAYS FROM $1,599

 In this more westerly location, you’ll enjoy a different desert perspective from your lodgings at the Gobi Erdene Camp.
 In the afternoon you will have the opportunity to ride back across the magnificent dunes on a “ship of the desert,” a two-humped Bactrian camel.
 Enjoy a relaxing evening.

 Travel the way nomads so often have: by camel.
-This camel-riding excursion takes about one hour and allows you to experience this unique form of transportation amid the sand dunes of the Gobi Desert.
+This camel-riding excursion takes about half an hour and allows you to experience this unique form of transportation amid the sand dunes of the Gobi Desert.
 Should guests not wish to ride a camel, there is also an opportunity to do some light trekking near the oases at the Khongor sand dune.
-Once we’ve completed our ride, we’ll visit with a camel-herding family, who we’ll have a chance to interact with and share some camel milk products (if you so choose).
+Before taking the ride, we’ll visit with a camel-herding family, who we’ll have a chance to interact with and share some camel milk products (if you'd like).

 Our leisurely morning includes a ride back across the desert to the Dream Gobi Camp.
 After lunch we’ll explore Bayanzag to admire its flaming “Red Cliffs.”
 It was here that the American paleontologist Roy Chapman Andrews unearthed the world’s first-discovered dinosaur eggs and other important fossils such as the velociraptor and protoceratops.
 (Andrews was said to have been an inspiration for the Indiana Jones character of Steven Spielberg’s epic adventure films.)
 We’ll enjoy a bit of light trekking around the site before we return to camp for dinner.